rv-us/YourDay/README.md

 - Onboarding tutorial state is managed via `@AppStorage`.
 - Lottie animations are embedded using a `UIViewRepresentable` wrapper for SwiftUI.
 - Local and push notifications are handled in `TodoViewModel`.
-- Sparkle animations appear when a task is marked as completed.

 ---

 ## Project Structure